Webinar vs. webcast – what are they and when should you use them?

 - Thought leadership events: Share insights and build authority while fostering interaction.

-A 2023 study by HubSpot revealed that 73% of B2B marketers find webinars to be one of the best ways to generate high-quality leads.
+Research from InsideSales.com and multiple industry surveys consistently shows that around 73% of B2B marketing and sales leaders consider webinars one of the best methods for generating quality leads.
 Their interactive nature makes them an invaluable tool for businesses looking to connect meaningfully with their audience.
+For more on this, see our guide to the benefits of hosting a webinar.

 What is a webcast?

 In contrast, a webcast is a one-way broadcast aimed at sharing information with a large audience without interactivity.
 Think of it as an online equivalent of a TV broadcast.
-However, unlike a webinar, webcasting is characterised by a host (or hosts) simply broadcasting their presentation without any engagement from their audience.
-A large audience can view the webcast online from any device, but they can’t interact with their presenter.
+Unlike a webinar, webcasting is characterised by a host (or hosts) simply broadcasting their presentation without engagement from the audience.
+A large audience can view the webcast online from any device, but they can't interact with the presenter.

 Characteristics of a webcast